How FediHost Media Storage Works

 Motivation

-Media storage has the highest variability from instance to instance, it largely depends on how an instance is used.
+Media storage has the highest variability from instance to instance and largely depends on how an instance is used.
 A single user instance of Mastodon or PeerTube can use a gigabytes of storage or a terabyte.
-It made sense to us to decouple it from the other variables which make a price to suit users needs.
+That's why we decouple it from the other variables to suit users needs.

 Using Storage Packs